sus0pid/MTG-Simulator/README.md

     cd integration_test
     bash run_integration_test.sh
     ```
     Here, four mixnet topological construction algorithms are used to generate mixnet topologies in a dynamic and static setting seperately; the results are saved under the directory of `./integration_test/logs/*algorithm*_dynamic/`.
-We consider the natural network churn in the dynamic setting while mixes are assumed to always online in the static setting.
+We consider the natural network churn in the dynamic setting (i.e., realistic case), while mixes are assumed to be always online in the static setting (i.e., ideal case).
 The output of the console is redirected to the text file `./integration_test/logs/console_log.txt`.

 ## An example & results

 ### Example of bowtie topological construction algorithm with network churn
-Here, we take *bowtie* in a *dynamic* setting as an example to illustrate the specific details.
+Here, we take *bowtie* in a *static* setting as an example to illustrate the specific details.
-After calling this function
+After calling the following function in `MTG_test.py`
 ```bash
 dynamic_simulation("bowtie")
 ```